emmy-aa/HC25-Emmy-Apaloo-Senior-Project/Bibliography.md

 ### 5. The Infatuation (https://www.theinfatuation.com)

-Features: Curated restaurant reviews by editors, including a chat feature called "Text Rex" for personalized recommendations.
+Features: A primary source that curates restaurant reviews by editors, including a chat feature called "Text Rex" for personalized recommendations.

 Pros: Trusted editorial reviews, offers more human-curated suggestions.